-EAS 541 - School and Community Relations
+EAS 541 - School Community Partnerships in a Diverse World 3 cr hrs

 This class examines the role of the school administrator in responding to and influencing the larger political, social, economic, legal, and cultural context in the classroom, school, and local community.
-It will also address diverse student needs to ensure the success of all students.
+It will also address diverse candidate needs to ensure the success of all candidates.